Find out more about our trustees, and members of our leadership and staff teams.

 She has significant experience of contributing to the strategic oversight and development of organisations in the public and not-for-profit sectors as trustee and chair.
 She is a highly qualified and experienced policy expert in her professional roles and is a long time resident of south Westminster.

-Richard is a local resident who joined the board in February 2015.
+Richard joined the Board of Trustees in February 2015.

-He began his career in investment banking before moving to an investment management role at a large London charity in 2011, where he continues to work.
+He began his professional career in investment banking in 2007 before transitioning to investment management four years later.
+He is currently a portfolio manager in the multi-asset team of a UK insurer.
 He brings a broad range of experience from across the financial sector.

-Dom Gilchrist has been a trustee since April 2019.
+Dom has been a trustee since April 2019.

-Dom is a civil servant at the Department for Education where he leads on international teacher recruitment.
+Dom is a civil servant at the Cabinet Office where he works on Education, Jobs and Skills policy.
 Prior to becoming a trustee, Dom supported the Abbey Centre’s Hot Meals Service for two years.

-Councillor Tim Mitchell has been a Council-nominated observer on the Abbey Board since 1998.
+Councillor Tim Mitchell has been a Council-nominated observer on the Abbey Centre Board since 1998.

-He represents St James’s Ward where The Abbey Centre is located and is currently the Council’s Cabinet Member for Environment & City Management.
+He represents St James’s Ward where the Abbey Centre is located and is currently the Council’s Deputy Leader and Cabinet Member for Adult Social and Public Health.
 He is a self-employed computer consultant and is married to a teacher.